commonhaus/foundation/policies/trademark-policy.md

 > When we refer to "our software," we mean the software produced by CF Projects.
 > "Artifacts packaged by us" refers to software artifacts packaged and published by each CF Project, using their own processes and infrastructure.

-#### Distribution of modified source code or artifacts packaged you
+#### Distribution of modified source code or artifacts packaged by you

 If you compile and distribute bitwise identical packaged artifacts from our unmodified source code, you may retain our Word Marks and Logos.